 Course Content:

-Course Content: Methods for presenting scientific investigations and research in: hypothesis, providing a structure, methods for quoting, summarizing.
-Methods for reading technical texts at upper-intermediate level presentations, grammar and vocabulary exercises for students, dialogues, video units and listening exercises.
+• Methods for reading technical texts at upper-intermediate level presentations, grammar and vocabulary exercises for students, dialogues, video units and listening exercises

 Type of Exams: Written or oral examination